 However, compounded T4/T3 products need to be prepared by specially trained compounding pharmacists.
 These compounds are usually much more expensive and may need to be refrigerated to preserve activity.

-Thyroid compounds are usually prepared in the same physiological ratio that is found in natural desiccated thyroid products.
-However, physicians can elect to change the amount of T3/T4, as the compounding pharmacists are making the medications from scratch.
-This can be a huge advantage for those patients that did not feel well on conventional treatments or natural desiccated treatments.
+Thyroid compounds are usually prepared in the same physiological ratio that is found in NDT products.
+However, physicians can elect to change the amount of T3 and T4, as the compounding pharmacists must make the medications from scratch.
+This can be a huge advantage for patients who did not feel well on conventional treatments or natural desiccated thyroid treatments.

-The benefit of the T4/T3 is that they can be made devoid of any fillers that people may not tolerate, and they do not increase autoimmunity.
-Most T4/T3 compounds are immediate release versions, which means they’re formulated to release the active medication immediately after oral administration.
+Most T4/T3 compounds, like NDT products, are immediate release versions, which means they’re formulated to release the active medication immediately after oral administration.
 However, compounding pharmacists can also make sustained release versions.
 Some professionals recommend sustained release formulations so that the hormone is released continuously throughout the day.
 However, these types of formulations may not be absorbed properly by people with Hashimoto’s and gut issues like intestinal permeability, or leaky gut.
 This is why many people say: “I tried compounded medications and they didn’t work for me.”

-The downside of T4/T3 compounds is that specially trained compounding pharmacists need to make them and do take some time to prepare.
+If you’re considering trying T4/T3 medications, please note that specially trained compounding pharmacists are needed to make T4/T3 compounds, and they do take some time to prepare.
 Additionally, not all compounding pharmacies are equal, and a specialized process is required to prepare an accurate dose of compounded thyroid medications.
 Thus, patients might have to travel out of their way to find a compounding pharmacy.